 The only way that a house or retirement can provide you with financial security against emergencies if you liquidate them aka turn them to cash by:

-(1) Selling your house (You do NOT want you to have to do this!)
+(1) Selling your house or taking out a home equity loan (You do NOT want to do this!)

 (2) Take an “early” or “premature” distribution from your retirement account, often incurring penalties–making those distributions EXPENSIVE, especially when you consider the growth you’re missing out by not letting that money grow.
 Investments grow the most in their last years.
 (We don’t want this either!)